adamboy7/DSUwU/README.md

 which starts disconnected unless a script is specified.
-A `demo/pygame_controller.py` script is also provided for capturing real controller input using the `pygame` library, if for some reason you don't want to use DS4Windows ¯\_(ツ)_/¯
+A `demo/pygame_controller.py` script is also provided for capturing real controller input using the `pygame` library, if for some reason you don't want to use DS4Windows ¯\_(ツ)_/¯ `demo/hid_controller.py` provides an alternative that reads DualShock/DualSense HID reports directly to capture touch, motion, and MAC details when the optional `hidapi` dependency is available.

 Slots beyond four are non‑standard but can be enabled by providing `--controller5-script`, `--controller6-script`, and so on, up to a soft limit of